readpe/repodb/README.md

 # RepoDB
 > RepoDB is a simple file based database of git repositories.
-Metadata for files and repositories is provided as flat json files within.
+Metadata for files and repositories are provided as flat json files within.

 This module is used to facilitate a local file storage database with "automatic" version control support.
 The design focused on low-traffic applications with increased file auditing and retention.
 Performance may suffer for high traffic applications, although that has not been investigated.